dennoa/stateless-auth/README.md

     });

   The credentials passed to login.findUser will be whatever is posted on the /auth/login request.
 * login.hashPassword specifies the password hashing function.
-The default is sha256 formatted as base64.
-The default implementation assumes the application holds a hash of the password as part of the user info (no actual password should be stored).
+The default implementation is sha256 formatted as base64.
+It can be overridden something like this:

+      providers: {
+        login: {
+          hashPassword: (clearPassword) => {
+            //TODO: return hashIt(clearPassword);
+          }
+        }
+      }

 * login.modelmap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
 Override this if you want to use a name other than 'password' such as 'loginPassword' for example.
 * login.modelmap.userInfo.passwordHash specifies the name of the property on the user info model that holds the password hash.
 Override this if you want to use a name